microsoft/azure_arc/docs/azure_jumpstart_arcbox/DevOps/_index.md

 ### Azure Arc-enabled Kubernetes

-ArcBox deploys two Kubernetes clusters.
+ArcBox for DevOps deploys two Kubernetes clusters.

 - One single-node Rancher K3s cluster running on an Azure virtual machine.
 This cluster is then connected to Azure as an Azure Arc-enabled Kubernetes resource (_ArcBox-K3s_).
-- ArcBox deploys one single-node Rancher K3s cluster (_ArcBox-CAPI-MGMT_), which is then transformed to a [Cluster API](https://cluster-api.sigs.k8s.io/user/concepts.html) management cluster using the Cluster API Provider Azure(CAPZ), and a workload cluster is deployed onto the management cluster.
+- ArcBox deploys one single-node Rancher K3s cluster (_ArcBox-CAPI-MGMT_), which is then transformed to a [Cluster API](https://cluster-api.sigs.k8s.io/user/concepts.html) management cluster using the Cluster API Provider Azure(CAPZ), and a workload cluster (_ArcBox-CAPI-Data_) is deployed onto the management cluster.

-### App
+### Sample applications

-ArcBox deploys two applications on the ArcBox-CAPI-Data cluster.
+ArcBox for DevOps deploys two applications on the _ArcBox-CAPI-Data_ cluster.

-1. Hello Arc application will deploy 3 replicas of "Hello Arc" web application.
-Hello Arc application will be in hello-arc namespace.
+- [Hello-arc](https://github.com/microsoft/azure-arc-jumpstart-apps/tree/main/hello-arc) application is a simple web app.
+ArcBox will deploy 3 replicas of the hello-arc application in the hello-arc namespace.

-2. Bookstore application will deploy 5 different pods.
+- [Bookstore](https://release-v0-11.docs.openservicemesh.io/docs/getting_started/quickstart/manual_demo/) application is a sample microservices application.
+ArcBox will deploy 5 different pods as part of the Bookstore app.

-- bookbuyer is an HTTP client making requests to bookstore.
+  - _bookbuyer_ is an HTTP client making requests to bookstore.
-- bookstore is a server, which responds to HTTP requests.
+  - _bookstore_ is a server, which responds to HTTP requests.
 It is also a client making requests to the bookwarehouse service.
-- bookwarehouse is a server and should respond only to bookstore.
+  - _bookwarehouse_ is a server and should respond only to bookstore.
-- mysql is a MySQL database only reachable by bookwarehouse.
+  - _mysql_ is a MySQL database only reachable by bookwarehouse.
-- bookstore-v2 - this is the same container as the first bookstore, but for Open Service Mesh traffic split scenario we will assume that it is a new version of the app we need to upgrade to.
+  - _bookstore-v2_ - this is the same container as the first bookstore, but for Open Service Mesh traffic split scenario we will assume that it is a new version of the app we need to upgrade to.

-The bookbuyer, bookstore, and bookwarehouse Pods will be in separate Kubernetes Namespaces with the same names. mysql will be in the bookwarehouse namespace. bookstore-v2 will be in the bookstore namespace.
+The _bookbuyer_, _bookstore_, and _bookwarehouse_ pods will be in separate Kubernetes namespaces with the same names. _mysql_ will be in the _bookwarehouse_ namespace. _bookstore-v2_ will be in the _bookstore_ namespace.

 ### Open Service Mesh integration

-ArcBox deploys Open Service Mesh by installing the [Open Service Mesh extension](https://aka.ms/arc-osm-doc) on the ArcBox-CAPI-Data cluster.
+ArcBox deploys Open Service Mesh by installing the [Open Service Mesh extension](https://aka.ms/arc-osm-doc) on the _ArcBox-CAPI-Data_ cluster.
 Bookstore application namespaces will be added to Open Service Mesh control plane.
 Each new Pod in the service mesh will be injected with an Envoy sidecar container.

-[Open Service Mesh (OSM)](https://openservicemesh.io/) is a lightweight, extensible, Cloud Native service mesh that allows users to uniformly manage, secure, and get out-of-the-box observability features for highly dynamic microservice environments.
+[Open Service Mesh (OSM)](https://openservicemesh.io/) is a lightweight, extensible, cloud native service mesh that allows users to uniformly manage, secure, and get out-of-the-box observability features for highly dynamic microservice environments.

 ### GitOps

+GitOps on Azure Arc-enabled Kubernetes uses [Flux](https://fluxcd.io/docs/).
+Flux is deployed by installing the [Flux extension](https://docs.microsoft.com/en-us/azure/azure-arc/kubernetes/conceptual-gitops-flux2#flux-cluster-extension) on the Kubernetes cluster.
+Flux is a tool for keeping Kubernetes clusters in sync with sources of configuration (like Git repositories) and automating updates to the configuration when there is new code to deploy.
+Flux provides support for common file sources (Git and Helm repositories, Buckets) and template types (YAML, Helm, and Kustomize).

 ArcBox deploys five GitOps configurations on the ArcBox-CAPI-Data cluster: